mockery/mockery/README.markdown

 You can read more about Composer and its main repository at [http://packagist.org](http://packagist.org "Packagist").
-To install Mockery using Composer, first install Composer for your project using the instructions on the Packegist home page.
-You can then define your dependency in your project's composer.json file as
+To install Mockery using Composer, first install Composer for your project using the instructions on the Packagist home page.
+You can then define your dependency on Mockery using the suggested parameters below.
-follows:

     {
         "require": {